SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   :width: 100%

   :math:`k_x-k_y` photon momentum distribution at simulation time :math:`t = 39.5 \omega^{-1}`
-  for the different merging configuration: no merging, mergign with the logarithmic and linear spherical discretization and the cartesian discretization.
+  for the different merging configuration: no merging, merging with the logarithmic and linear spherical discretization and the Cartesian discretization.

 :numref:`fig_qed_cascade_electron_pxpy_spectrum` shows the :math:`p_x-p_y` momentum distribution of the electrons.